Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 Over/Under Insights

-- Boston College's games have gone over 46.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 49.6, is 3.1 points more than Friday's over/under.
+- The combined points per game average of the two teams, 49.6, is 2.6 points above Friday's over/under.

-- These two squads combine to allow 43.2 points per game, 3.3 fewer than this contest's over/under.
+- This contest's total is 3.8 points above the 43.2 these two squads combine to allow per game this season.

 Virginia Tech Stats and Trends